Nebtu

 Nebtu was an ancient Egyptian, the wife of Thutmose III.

-She was depicted on a pillar in Thutmose's tomb KV34 where the pharaoh leads a procession of his family members – his two Great Royal Wives Merytre-Hatshepsut and Satiah, his wife Nebtu and his daughter Nefertari.
-The names of Satiah and Nefertari are followed by maa kheru, showing that they were already deceased when the tomb was made.
-Unlike the name of the other two wives, Nebtu's name is not enclosed in a cartouche.
+She is depicted on a pillar in Thutmose's tomb KV34 where the pharaoh leads a procession of his family members – his two Great Royal Wives Merytre-Hatshepsut and Satiah, his wife Nebtu and his daughter Nefertari.
+The names of Satiah and Nefertari (Note: For other Ancient Egyptians of this name see Nefertari (disambiguation)) are followed by maa kheru, showing that they were already dead when the tomb was made.
+Unlike the names of the other two wives, Nebtu's name is not enclosed in a cartouche.

-She had an estate, the steward of which, Nebamun was buried in TT24.
+She had an estate, the steward, Nebamun was buried in TT24.